 What is the deadline for submitting application materials?

 There is no cutoff date for submitting application materials.
-Applications are accepted on a rolling basis beginning in October and continuing through the spring.
+Applications are accepted on a rolling basis.
 For the best chance of being selected for an interview, applicants should apply as early as possible.
 Applications received after all positions have been filled will be placed on a waiting list.
 Applicants on the waiting list will be contacted if a position becomes available at a later date.

 Who should write my letters of recommendation?

 You should request letters of recommendation from people who know you well and can speak about your skills in relationship to the position for which you are applying.
 Your letters may be academic, professional, or personal in nature.

 You should request letters of recommendation from professors and teaching assistants who know you well.
 If you have worked in a research lab, you should consider requesting a letter from your research supervisor.

 If you have worked with children in a school setting, summer camp, after-school program or sports/recreation program, you should consider asking your supervisor at that program to submit a recommendation in support of your application.
 If you played on a sports team, you should consider asking your coach to submit a letter in support of your application.
 Coaches may be able to write about teamwork, leadership, and your ability to work under pressure in ways that other recommenders may not.